On religion…

 A way to explain the unexplainable.

-Soren Kierkegaard opened my mind to the fact that articles of faith are impervious to reason.
+Articles of faith are impervious to reason.
 We have faith in many things we can never prove.

-Science is saying basically the same thing.
+Quantum physics is saying basically the same thing in the language of science.

 We are all limited by our language.
 Some people use the word God because we don't know what other words to ascribe to these ideas or experiences.